to home

 The information paths from our decisions to our perceptions are finite, they branch finitely many times within the framework of a combinatorial law.
 Intention of this publication is to show concepts and also to propose mathematical approaches to this topic.

-Strict argumentations: The information, which we perceive resp. measure from (past) physical reality, influences our decisions.
-But obviously also (our) decisions influence (future) physical reality.
+Strict argumentations can be found here.
+The information, which we perceive resp. measure from (past) physical reality, influences our decisions, and (our) decisions influence (future) physical reality.
 Every decision and every measurement implies the choice of one from several possibilities.
 This choice contains information which must be transferred.
 Therefore it isn't free of charge, it needs time and free energy.
-If this is completely ignored in mathematical physics, i.e. if the axiom of choice and as consequence continuous number sets (together with traditional differential and integral calculus) are used, there is a problem in the foundations - for these models cannot exist an equivalent in physical reality.
+If this is ignored in mathematical physics, i.e. if the time independent axiom of choice and derived models (continuous number sets together with traditional differential and integral calculus) are used, there is a problem in the foundations - for these models cannot exist an equivalent in physical reality, and these models hide the connection between us (by presupposing infinite instead of finite branching depth between us) and these models don't show a fundamental information theoretical approach.
+This approach should (starting from symmetry breakings) incorporate the hierarchy of conservation laws - and derive these from a primary conservation law.

-After illustration of the problem initial suggestions for consequent discrete mathematical approaches are made in the descriptive text .
-The "probability to come back" of own information plays a central role.
+After illustration of the problem suggestions for consequent discrete mathematical approaches are introduced in the detailed information .
+The "probability of return" of separated conserved quantities plays a central role.
 Proper time proves to be proportional to the sum of probabilities for return to the starting point (symmetry center) of a Bernoulli random walk.
-The formulae indicate that all (in form of free energy) by us sent information will be later perceived by us again in recombined form, and that the probability for this goes to 1 (in the course of proper time).
+The formulae indicate that the by us sent cumulative effect will be later perceived by us again in recombined form (summarily), and that the probability for this goes to 1 (in the course of proper time).

 If you are interested: The combinatorics of real (discrete) physics can soon become so complicated that Software and computer emulations are necessary for us to get some insight.

-If you have enough time: There are also some older texts (in german language).
+If you have enough time: There are also a concise formulary and a formulary and some older texts (in german language).

-If you like it: There is also some music.
+If you like: There is also some music.